 the disclosure of which is required by law or pre-existing binding agreements.

+This policy of confidentiality shall continue to be binding following termination of membership.

 For the purpose of this Guidance, ‘Confidential Information’ includes any and all data, materials, reports, analyses, notes, studies, memoranda or information however expressed, whether in oral, written, visual or machine readable form (including by fax and other forms of electronic transmission) or otherwise relating to the operation of nuclear power plants or fuel reprocessing facilities, their safety and reliability and any other information which is known or reasonably ought to be known to be proprietary or confidential to WANO and which is supplied to or observed and to which a WANO Member has access by virtue of their WANO membership.

 Classification and Labelling of Documents and Publications

+WANO Programme Directors are responsible for providing guidance in programme guidelines for classification and labelling of specific document types and for overseeing adherence to programme guidelines on confidentiality.
+Regional centres and/or the London office are responsible for implementing the programme guidance in the labelling of documents they author.
+In specific cases, the programme directors may find it advisable to authorise deviation from programme guidelines to make a specific document more available to further promote nuclear safety or improve WANO’s visibility.
+Such deviations can be authorised provided that the following conditions are met:

+The Managing Director authorises the deviation in writing and

+reference to specific plants or Members is removed and

+the wider distribution does not infringe on WANO or a Member’s intellectual property.

-WANO documents are assigned three classifications: GENERAL DISTRIBUTION, LIMITED DISTRIBUTION, or RESTRICTED DISTRIBUTION.
+WANO documents are assigned four classifications: OPEN, GENERAL DISTRIBUTION, LIMITED DISTRIBUTION, or RESTRICTED DISTRIBUTION.
 Those documents classified limited or restricted distribution have this designation clearly marked on the front cover and inside title page.
 Each classification or label is described below.

+Open Distribution

+These documents are available to the general public.
+They contain no WANO proprietary information.
+WANO members and participants may reproduce these documents for business use.
+They are copyrighted, and written permission is needed for organisations other than WANO members and participants to reproduce the information.
+Examples would include documents that WANO desires to have wide distribution such as This is WANO, Inside WANO or information about safety culture principles.

+All Open Distribution documents contain the following legal statement displayed prominently in the document.

+Open Distribution: Copyright © 20__ by the World Association of Nuclear Operators.
+Not for sale or commercial use.
+All other rights reserved.

 General Distribution

-Documents in this class are nontechnical documents and publications, as well as selected generic technical documents.
-Example include the WANO Review, Inside WANO, performance objectives and criteria, various programme descriptions and other technical documents, whose wide availability may enhance WANO’s ability to carry out its mission.
+Documents in this class are non-technical documents and publications, as well as selected generic technical documents.
+Examples include the, performance objectives and criteria, various programme descriptions and other technical documents, whose wide availability among Members may enhance WANO’s ability to carry out its mission.

+These documents may contain plant-specific information.
+They are provided to members, participants and other organisations as outlined in written agreements, such as the memorandum of understanding with the IAEA.
+WANO Members may reproduce these documents for business use.
+General Distribution documents may be provided to other organisations or individuals only on a case by case basis and with advance written agreement by the WANO Programme Director responsible for the document and the London office Communications Director.

-All general distribution documents contain a copyright statement (listed below) that is displayed prominently on the title page.
-This policy of confidentiality shall continue to be binding notwithstanding should one cease to be a Member.
+All general distribution documents contain a copyright statement (listed below) that is displayed prominently in the document.